April 19, 2022

 Tasks such as reading, writing or using electronic devices may increase the risk of myopia development in children.
 We can’t stop these things from happening, so the best thing we can do is be more vigilant about detecting it early and continue to consider myopia prevention strategies such as spending more time outside, doing outdoor activities.

-To find out whether you think your child is at risk of myopia and what you can do to prevent it, check out this blog post.
+To find out whether you think your child is at risk of myopia and what you can do to prevent it, check out this blog post - Myopia in Children.

 ×